 At the same time, Companies House will improve the information format by allowing users to view and inspect a full list of shareholders easily.
 This list will be updated annually at a company’s confirmation date.
 This will be a marked improvement on the present situation where forming a comprehensive picture of current share information requires research through historic filings.
 The introduction of this facility may require every organization to file a full, one-off shareholder list.
 Where a person fails to verify, the usual outcome will be that the intended action cannot proceed: i.e. a director’s appointment will not proceed, a presenter will not be able to file information.
 Where the failure is suspicious, the information will be shared with the appropriate bodies.

 The United Kingdom corporate transparency and register reforms came two days before the International Consortium of Investigative Journalists (ICIJ) and 109 media partners published the results of the 16-month international investigation known as the FinCEN Files which identified thousands of U.K. shell companies linked to suspicious transactions.
 We are expecting more countries to introduce corporate transparency and register reforms in 2021.
 Identity verification checks will improve the reliability of information filed with Companies House, adding confidence that only verified individuals can be listed as directors of a company and dissuade misuse of companies and other legal entities.

-by Ehi Eric Esoimeme, December 2020, published on Sanctions Scanner
+by Ehi Eric Esoimeme, December 2020, published on Sanction Scanner